 Now, your Vue.js frontend is running on http://localhost:8080/

-Step 3: Update Vue.js to Fetch Data from Backend
+Step 3: Update Vue.js to fetch data from the back end

 <template>